 Families will be selected from the waiting list based on the targeted funding or selection preference(s) for which they qualify, and in accordance with the HACB's hierarchy of preferences, if applicable.
-Within each targeted funding or preference category, families will be selected on a first-come, first-served basis according to the date and time their complete application is received by the HACB.
+Within each targeted funding or preference category, families will be selected in order based on the original rank awarded by process of lottery.
 Documentation will be maintained by the HACB as to whether families on the list qualify for and are interested in targeted funding.
 If a higher placed family on the waiting list is not qualified or not interested in targeted funding, there will be a notation maintained so that the HACB does not have to ask higher placed families each time targeted selections are made.